Stratadox/CardGame/notes/DDD.md

 match elements might have an effect when the match is altered in any way.
-If any unit may activate some kind of ability when a card is played, drawn or destroyed, it's probably preferable to have all units of the match available when a played, drawn or destroyed.
+If any unit may activate some kind of ability when a card is played, drawn or destroyed, it's probably preferable to have all units of the match available when cards are played, drawn or destroyed.
 After all, even though the *players* are not allowed to perform actions outside of their turn, the *cards* in play definitely are.